-Traverse was established in 1989 and startd our employee ownership journey in 1994.
+Traverse was established in 1989 and started our employee ownership journey in 1994.
 We became wholly employee owned in 2009 and were the UK’s first employee-owned “public interest” company.
-Traverse is committed to the aims of the Employee Ownership Association and we are extremely proud that our Director, Lucy Farrow, was named as Employee Owner of the Year in 2017.
-If you'd like to find out more about employee ownership and how it can shape the culture of an organisation give us a call.
+Traverse is committed to the aims of the Employee Ownership Association.
+If you'd like to find out more about employee ownership and how it can shape the culture of an organisation, please contact us.